stfxecutables/model_variance/drafts/details.md

 ![Accuracy distributions on Anneal data](anneal_accs__bigviolin.png).
 ![Accuracy distributions on Vehicle data](vehicle_accs__bigviolin.png).

-**Gross accuracy distributions**: Each row shows a different data perturbation scheme, and each column shows a different hparam perturbation scheme.
+**Above: Gross accuracy distributions**: Each row shows a different data perturbation scheme, and each column shows a different hparam perturbation scheme.
 A subplot title of "None" indicates no perturbation, so the upper left subplot is no perturbation of any kind.

+---

 Also, gross accuracy distributions differ more depending on the hparam perturbation method than on the data perturbation method (i.e. scanning the eyes horizontally across the above